tfpf/graph-plot/README.md

 happen automatically.

 ## Interactive Plots
+As seen in the image above, you can interactively adjust some plot elements of all Matplotlib axes in a figure.
+To do so, just use `customplot.show(fig)` (`fig` being the Matplotlib figure instance) instead of `plt.show()`.
+More details can be found in `examples.py`.

 Interactive plots don't work too well with `*Cairo` backends (there is nothing Customplot can do to fix them).
 Try `TkAgg`, `WXAgg` or `Qt5Agg`.

-To see how interactive plots can be created, check `examples.py`.

 ## Fonts
 Using a good font can significantly improve the appearance of your plot.
 (Check